chatwoot/chatwoot/docs/development/environment-setup/ubuntu.md

 ### Install postgres

 The database used in Chatwoot is PostgreSQL.
-Use the following commands to install postgres.
+Use the following commands to install postgres:

 ```bash
 sudo apt install postgresql postgresql-contrib
 ```

-The installation procedure created a user account called postgres that is associated with the default Postgres role.
-In order to use Postgres, you can log into that account.
+The installation procedure creates a user account called postgres that is associated with the default Postgres role.
+In order to use Postgres, you can log into that account:

 ```bash
 sudo -u postgres psql
 ```

-Install `libpg-dev` dependencies for ubuntu
+Install `libpg-dev` dependencies for ubuntu:

 ```bash
 sudo apt-get install libpq-dev